jmcuneo/cs4241-the-other-one-a25/README.md

 * Ashley Fontaine
     * Research into Libraries and Canvas, Research into AnalyserNode, implementing basic webpage and Canvas
 * Conor McCoy
     * Research into AudioMotion, looking into the demo for AudioMotion.
 Attempted to get an audio player interface, but wasn't able to get it linked to the visualizer.
-    * Research into AudioMotion, looking into the demo for AudioMotion,
+Deployed to Render.

 ### 4. Instructions
 * 1) Pull the repo